Tinnitus And Technology: Apps And Devices For Relief

 White Noise Apps

 White noise apps can help mask the sound of tinnitus by providing a constant background sound.
-These apps offer a variety of customizable sounds, such as rain, waves, or static, that can help distract from the tinnitus sound.
-They can be particularly useful for improving sleep and concentration.
+These apps offer a variety of customizable sounds, such as rain, waves, or static that can help distract from the tinnitus sound.
+They can be handy for improving sleep and concentration.

 Sound Therapy Apps